Ibotta/sopstool/README.md

   - latest: `https://oss-pkg.ibotta.com/sopstool/$filename`
   - specific tags: `https://oss-pkg.ibotta.com/sopstool/$TAG/$filename`

 Additionally, all other release assets are also within this folder.
-This includes the checksums, packages, sboms, as well as installers:
+This includes the checksums, packages, SBOMS, as well as installers:

 - `https://oss-pkg.ibotta.com/sopstool/install.sh` for the combined installer
 - `https://oss-pkg.ibotta.com/sopstool/sopsinstall.sh` for the sops installer